jtorral/patroniTraining/README.md

     docker build -t rocky9-pg17-bundle .

+If you run into issues it could be related to versions and dependencies on OS images and packges.
+Try the following build command instead to identify the errors

+    docker build --progress=plain -t rocky9-pg17-bundle .

 **Image notes**

 It's important to note that the resulting rocky9-pg17-bundle image is not a lightweight image.
 While modern container practices often favor minimal base images, this particular image is feature packed.